naufalg/naufalg-contact-crud/README.md

 ## About The Project

-Built the Movie DB front-end for learning and experimenting front-end website development using react with search, pagination, and movie detail feature.
+Built the Contact app front-end for learning and experimenting front-end website development using react with CRUD feature.

 ### Built With